-A lot of travelers to Atlanta will find themselves north of the city where there is a large concentration of businesses.
-These areas are just off of I-285, such as “Perimeter”, Cumberland, Sandy Springs, and Dunwoody.
-The best areas for running in this area are Chastain Park, and the trails around Paces Park and Cochran Shoals.
-Note: there are lots of hotels in this area, but the roads to get to these trails might not be great for running (busy, no sidewalks).
+A lot of travelers to Atlanta will find themselves north of the city where there is a large concentration of businesses and hotels.
+These areas are just off of I-285, including north Buckhead, “Perimeter”, Cumberland, Sandy Springs, Dunwoody, Alpharetta, Roswell, and Suwanee.
+Note: there are lots of hotels in this area, but many of the main roads to get to these trails aren’t great for running (busy, no sidewalks).

 Chastain Park.
 Atlanta’s third largest park and Buckhead’s premier park, at 268 acres.
 Off Roswell Rd. in northern part of Buckhead and just inside I-285.
 Paved, marked trails: two 5k loops (red and blue) and a 3k “yellow” loop.
 Bonus: Lights along the loop around North Fulton Golf Course.
 TRAIL MAP

-Atlanta’s Chattahoochee River National Recreation Area maintains an extensive series of trails along the Chattahoochee River.
-One of the most popular for running is Cochran Shoals, a 3.1 mile (5k!) trail that follows the banks of the river and also goes through meadows and marshland.
-It is in Sandy Springs, near the I-75/I-285 intersection.
-You can extend the run beyond the loop trail by another 1/2 mile or so, or run another 2.5 miles one-way 0n the Powers Island Trail on the river’s opposite shore, just across the Interstate North Parkway bridge.
+- Cochran Shoals.
+Sandy Springs, near the I-75/I-285 intersection.
+A 3.1 mile (5k) fitness trail along the banks of the river, through meadows and marshland.
+Extend the run beyond the loop trail by another 1/2 mile or so, or run another 2.5 miles one-way on the Powers Island Trail on the river’s opposite shore, just across the Interstate North Parkway bridge.
 There is a parking lot that can fill and costs $3 during the day.
 There are many hotels and corporate offices in this area.

-- Pallisades West Trail from parking lot for 0.5 miles, then left onto to Rottenwood Creek Trail, paralleling Cumberland Parkway to end: 2 miles
+- Pallisades East Trail.
+From parking lot for 0.5 miles, then left onto to Rottenwood Creek Trail, paralleling Cumberland Parkway to end: 2 miles.
+TRAIL MAP

-The Big Creek Greenway.
+Alpharetta: Big Creek Greenway.
 8 miles One-Way.
 Start: at any point.
 Hotels & office parks are close to North Point Mall.
 The best option for a long run in the Roswell/Alpharetta area.
-8-mile paved trail meanders along Big Creek parallel to North Point Parkway, from Windward Parkway at Marconi Drive on the north end to Mansell Road on the south end.
-Best place to start is at Big Creek Park.
+8-mile paved trail meanders along Big Creek, paralleling North Point Parkway, from Windward Parkway at Marconi Drive in the north, south to Mansell Road in Roswell.
 There are many hotels and the North Point Mall within a mile or two of a place to catch the trail.
 ROUTE MAP.
 TRAIL MAP with segment distances.